Konstantinos-KK/IDD-Fa19-Lab3/README.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
-Why?** It is very important to assign the correct actions to each state since state 0 clears memory, state 1 reads and state 2 writes.
-If the actions are not assinged in the proper state they will not be executed.
+Why?** The existing sequencial order is very important since performing actions such as write -> clear -> read would not make sense.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?** The code for each stage is in the setup function not in a loop.
 This is because you only need to clear memory, read and write once.
 There is no merit in executing the actions iteratively.

 **c.
 How many byte-sized data samples can you store on the Atmega328?** Memory is size 1024 bytes

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
-How about analog data from the I2C devices?**
+How about analog data from the I2C devices?** Arduino analog pins have a range of 0-1023 (10 bit).
+Since the EEPROM has bytes which are 8-bit the signal would have to be mapped in a range (0-255).
+The I2C sends its information in packets of 8-bit (bytes) and thus they do not need to be mapped.

 **e.
-Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**
+Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)** We would have to use multiple bytes to store the data.
+For custom data types the EEPROM routines must be used more than once.
+A number larger than a byte, has to be split on multiple locations and then each byte is read seperately and afterwards the result is combined.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**